Pastor Trevor’s Book Recommendations - 2025

 Fictional Fun:

 The Inimitable Jeeves by P. G. Wodehouse – Hilariously fun book.
-I’ve read a couple Wodehouse books out load to Jess this year, we often laugh out loud.
-If Wodehouse wrote it, it will be worth reading.
+I’ve read a couple Wodehouse books to Jess this year, we often laugh out loud.

 Letters Along the Way: From a Senior Saint to a Junior Saint by D. A. Carson and John Woodbridge – A fictional series of letters written back and forth that begin between a new convert and a theology professor.
-Wonderfully encouraging way to to think about Christian growth.
+Encouraging way to think about Christian growth.